danielanthonycollins/in-home/README.md

 - **Quick links**: Quick links are provided for the user so they can quickly access the products they are looking for via the footer.
 - **Contact Us**: The store address, telephone number and email address are displayed on all pages so the user is able to contact the store directly very easily.
-- **Contact Us**: Social media links are displayed for users who wish to follow the store on social media via Facebook, Instagram and/or YouTube.
+- **Social Media Links**: Social media links are displayed for users who wish to follow the store on social media via Facebook, Instagram and/or YouTube.

 <br>